 If you don’t have a good grasp on your calories, the guidance in our weight loss challenge will help you.

 Best Self-Care Apps for Relationships

-Relish is our favorite relationship app, and we have tried dozens.
+Hey Ritual is our favorite relationship app by a long shot, and we have tried dozens.

-Not only is Relish a beautiful app with dynamic graphics and quizzes, but you’re also assigned a real-life coach or relationship therapist, depending on your needs.
+Not only is Ritual a beautiful app with dynamic graphics and quizzes, but you’re also assigned a real-life relationship therapist, depending on your needs.

-This was the first time we have had access to a therapist and it’s been so interesting to talk about our relationship with them.
+This was the first time we have had virtual access to a therapist and it was incredibly meaningful to talk about our relationship with them on a Zoom call.

-The coach then customizes a lesson plan for you — all of which are heavily based on science which we love — and you play on Relish like a game from there.
+The therapist then customizes a lesson plan for you — all of which are heavily based on science and psychology which we love.

-You and your partner pay for one account (7-day free trial and then $99 for the year), but you each have access to your own portal on your individual phones.
+You and your partner pay for one account ($208/month with our 20% off link), but you each have access to your own portal on your individual phones.

 Remember, you should start relationship coaching while the relationship is good, not bad!
-Give Relish a try, it’s awesome.
+Check out our full review below.
+Then, give Ritual a try, it’s awesome.

 Runner-up: Love Nudge